courtneyhg/AL_JavaCoffee/README.md

 ### OrderedArrayList
-The interface that contains all the abstract methods AlTester implements.
- - `expand` creates a new array with a size 2 times greater than the original array and copies elements from that array into the new array.
+ - `OrderedArrayList()` is the default constructor and creates an empty ArrayList named `_data`
  - `size` returns the size of the array.
  - `add` takes in a number and inserts it to the end of the array.
 If the array does not have space, `expand` is called in order to make space.
 The number is then inserted to the array.
- - `remove`
- - `sortedChecker` iterates through all the elements of the array, checking if an element is less than or equal to the element to the right of it.
-If all the elements are less than or equal to the element to the right, then "Sorted" is returned.
- - `sorter` checks if the elements of array type `ArrayList<Integer>` are sorted in ascending order by seeing if the first index is less than or equal to the next index and so on.
-Next, it sorts the array through iteration.
-We nested a for loop in a for loop.
-The first for loop makes sure we go through the array and the second for loop makes sure the elements are in ascending order.
-It compares the element at a specific index with therest of the elements.
-If the element at index x is greater than the compared element then the elements are switched.
+ - `toString` returns the array in String form
+ - `remove(int index)` removes the value at index using the `remove(int index)` function which is given by ArrayList.
+ - `addLinear` adds by comparing each value linearly with the newValue.
+If it is less than value at the current index, it adds at that spot.

 `